-English bond: This pattern consists of alternatecourses of headers and stretchers.
-The headers are centred on the stretchers.And the joints between the stretchers in courses are aligned vertically.
-Thisbond is the strongest bond for one-brick-thick wall.
-But, it’s seldom used inmasonry today due to high cost of laying a complex pattern.
+This pattern consists of alternate courses of headers and stretchers.
+The headers are centered on the stretchers.And the joints between the stretchers in courses are aligned vertically.
+This bond is the strongest bond for the one-brick-thick wall.
+But, it’s seldom used in masonry today due to the high cost of laying a complex pattern.

 |English cross bond|

 |Block or Stacked bond|